michielkikkert/nl.kikkert.plex/README.md

+# NO LONGET UPDATED > THIS IS A DEAD PROJECT

 # nl.kikkert.plex

 This is the Plex Remote control app for the Homey device.
 It uses the Plex.tv PIN procedure to get the Plex server and player details.